davidB/scala-maven-plugin/README.md

 # Build

-Currently, you need maven 2.x to build the plugin, create the site and run integration-test.
+Currently, you need maven 3.x to build the plugin, create the site and run integration-test.

 # TODO

 * close issue from https://github.com/davidB/maven-scala-plugin/issues/
-* move build to run with maven 3.x
 * try to integrate the "dependency builder" of SBT 0.10
 * try to use aether to manage dependencies
 * refactor :